Corners and simpliciality in oriented matroids and partial cubes: Preliminaries

-For similar axiomatizations for LOPs, AOMs, UOMs, and OMs we refer to~\cite{Ban-18,Bau-16}.
-We will content ourselves with the setting of COMs and otherwise use Theorem~\ref{thm:char} as a definition.
-In order to formulate (SE) in terms of antipodal subgraphs, we give some more terminology about how subgraphs and $\theta$-classes can relate.
+We will content ourselves with the definition of OMs and COMs with covectors and for other classes use Theorem~\ref{thm:char} as a definition.
+In order to formulate (SE) in terms of antipodal subgraphs, we give some more terminology about how subgraphs and $\Theta$-classes can relate.
 We will say that a $\Theta$-class $E_f$ \emph{crosses} a subgraph $H$ of $G$ if at least one of the edges in $H$ is in $E_f$.
 Moreover, $E_f$ \emph{separates} subgraphs $H,H'$ if $H\subseteq E_f^+$ and $H'\subseteq E_f^-$ or the other way around.
 We collect the coordinates separating $H$ and $H'$ in the set $S(H,H')$ -- usually called the \emph{separator}.
 Let us now state the axiom of \emph{strong elimination for graphs}:

 \begin{itemize} \item[(SE)] Let $X,Y$ be antipodal subgraphs of $G$ and $E_e$ a $\Theta$-class such that $X\subseteq E_e^+$ and $Y\subseteq E_e^-$, i.e., $e\in S(X,Y)$.
 There is an antipodal subgraph $Z$ of $G$ that is crossed by $E_e$ and for all $f\neq e$ we have: